dgaydukov/cert-aws/sa/files/sa.md

 Local gateway - logical router that allows communication between outpost and on-premise network.

 ###### SSO
-SSO (Single Sing On) - aws service that allows central access to multiple aws accounts.
+SSO (single sign-on) - aws service that allows central access to multiple aws accounts.
 You can use it as identity store or as connector to your existing identity stores (like microsoft AD).
 To work with sso you should create aws organization (sso won't work without organization created).
-Sso create a directory where you can store/manage your users (you can also connect sso directory with your AD).
+SSO create a directory where you can store/manage your users (you can also connect sso directory with your AD).
 With sso you can access:
 * multiple aws accounts (using aws organizations)
 * SAML-enabled cloud applications (Salesforce/Office365)
 * custom-built apps